nslookup command on Linux

 As we can see in the above output, the nslookup command sent a DNS query to provide all records related to the domain name google.com to the configured name server in the /etc/resolv.conf file and printed the answer it received from the configured name server.

-The noninteractive mode is useful when we want to know the IP address of a domain name or the domain name of an IP address.
+The noninteractive mode is useful when we want to know a domain name's IP address or an IP address's domain name.

 Using the nslookup command in the interactive mode